Is a Correction Looming Ahead for Bausch Health Companies Inc. (BHC)

-Bausch Health Companies Inc. (NYSE:BHC) went down by -1.22% from its latest closing price compared to the recent 1-year high of $34.80.
-The company’s stock price has collected -8.57% of loss in the last five trading sessions.
+Bausch Health Companies Inc. (NYSE:BHC) went up by 1.78% from its latest closing price compared to the recent 1-year high of $34.80.
+The company’s stock price has collected -0.20% of loss in the last five trading sessions.
 The Wall Street Journal reported on 01/13/22 that Eye-Care Company Bausch & Lomb Files for IPO

 Is It Worth Investing in Bausch Health Companies Inc. (NYSE :BHC) Right Now?